thekrebso/static-site-generator/README.md

 > 4. Join all the HTMLNode blocks under one large parent HTMLNode for the pages.
 > 5. Use a recursive to_html() method to convert the HTMLNode and all its nested nodes to a giant HTML string and inject it in the HTML template.
 > 6. Write the full HTML string to a file for that page in the /public directory.

+## Possible Improvements

+### We Don't Care About Nested Inline Elements
+Markdown parsers often support nested inline elements.
+For example, you can have a bold word inside of italics:
+This is an _italic and **bold** word_.